lgngrvs/atbswp/README.md

 # atbswp
-Git repo for my run-through of "Automate the Boring Stuff with Python by Al Sweigart.
+Git repo for my run-through of "Automate the Boring Stuff with Python" by Al Sweigart.
+(Storage for various disconnected python files)